Writing Linux kernel code: device drivers, board support code, fixing bugs…

 - We will write kernel code in a way that it can be accepted (merged) in the official sources, in particular by asking the kernel and architecture development community to review our code.

-- We know the kernel development community very well.
+- Being community contributors ourselves, we know the kernel development community very well.
 We know who / where to ask for specific questions, and we are familiar with implementing solutions that the community will accept.

 - By working with the community, we can get valuable feedback and suggestions early in the development process, avoiding major mistakes, and reducing our overall development costs.